 4e part (directory): indicates in which directories and sub-directories on the servers of the organization or of the site host are the files or the page consulted and in what format.

 Become a critical researcher, step 4:

 Use and cite information correctly

-This is the important moment when the student will have to articulate the information together to build a coherent whole (summary, research text, opinion in a debate, answer to a question, etc.).
+This is the important moment when the student will have to articulate information together to build a coherent whole (summary, research paper, opinion in a debate, answer to a question...).
 The critical researcher dispose however, tools and elements that will help him in this task.
 He, for example, identified the strengths and weaknesses of each source.
 He triangulated the information and saw what was and was not unanimous.
 He distinguished opinions from proven facts.
 He assessed the level of credibility of the authors.

 The critical researcher should use the observations he has made and the result of applying the criteria described earlier in this dossier in order to better articulate the information found in relation to each other, to put emphasis on what is proven or distinguish it from the opinions expressed by some authors.

 Emilie is in 6e year of primary school and must research an animal from another country.
 As a first step, her teacher asked her to choose an animal.
 While searching on Youtube and questioning her friends, she discovers a video which presents a scientific-looking documentary on a little-known European animal: the dahu.
 At first glance, this video may appear genuine due to its presentation as a documentary.
 The use of scientific terms, the presentation of the animal in its natural habitat and the interview with a dahu specialist are elements which seem to suggest a substance of truth.
 It is still important to question the credibility of the information presented in this documentary.
 Here is, by way of example, what Emilie might have noticed.

 Émilie decided to search the web because it is very fast.
 The available search engines allow it to target a region or a type of content, thus excluding Canada from its searches.
 Since she has access to the Internet at home, she does not have to travel.
 She then knows that she will find textual information, but also photographs or videos.